Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: System model

-\section{System Model}
+\subsection{System model}

-As shown in Fig. \ref{fig1model}, we consider a UAV-enabled downlink NOMA system that consists of an aerial base station $U$, a GB user denoted by $D_B$, and a GF user denoted by $D_F$ \footnote{Although only two users are considered in this work, our results can be used as a benchmark.
-The NOMA systems with more than two users by utilizing the scheduling schemes proposed in \cite{LuH2022TWC} will be part of the future work.}.
+As shown in Fig. \ref{fig1model}, we consider a UAV-enabled downlink NOMA system that consists of an aerial base station $\left( U \right)$, a GB user $\left( {{D_B}} \right)$, and a GF user $\left( {{D_F}} \right)$\footnote{ Although only two users are considered in this work, our results can be easily extended to NOMA systems with more than two users by utilizing the hybrid multiple access scheme proposed in \cite{YueX2018TCOMUN}, \cite{YueX2020TWC}, \cite{VaeziM2019WC}. }.
 Similar to \cite{DingZ2021TCOM}, $D_B$ is allocated to one dedicated resource block and $D_F$ will gain admission to the resource block opportunistically.
 Without loss of generality, a 3D cartesian coordinate system with the origin at $O$ is utilized.
 The coordinates of $D_B$ and $D_F$ are denoted as $\left( {{x_B},{y_B},0} \right)$ and $\left( {{x_F},{y_F},0} \right)$, respectively.
 The coordinate of $U$ is denoted as $\left( {{x_U},{y_U}, {z_U}} \right)$ and the distance between $U$ and $D_X$ $\left( {X \in \left\{ {B,F} \right\}} \right)$ is expressed as

-Due to possible obstacles between the air-to-ground (A2G) links, line-of-sight (LoS) and non-line-of-sight (NLoS) connections are probabilistically considered in this work.
+Due to possible obstacles between the Air-to-Ground (A2G) links, Line-of-Sight (LoS) and Non-Line-of-Sight (NLoS) connections are probabilistically considered in this work.
 As a result, the average path loss between $U$ and $D_X$ is expressed as \cite{Zhou2018TVT}